 What inspired you to start your label?

 It was a number of different things.
-Both Clem and I were both at a cross roads professionally and we had discussed doing something professionally together.
-Clem had been self employed and contracted his merchandising skills out to some major women’s fashion labels and I was working for a well known and established men’s wear brand.
-I felt ready after my 10 years of experience to start my own and Clem felt the need to start a new venture.
-Initially it was going to be something to do with interiors as that is also Clems professional background but we ended up doing menswear.
+Both Clem and I were both at a crossroads professionally and we had discussed doing something professionally together.
+Clem had been self-employed and contracted his merchandising skills out to some major women’s fashion labels, and I was working for a well known and established men’s wear brand.
+I felt ready after my ten years of experience to start my own and Clem felt the need to start a new venture.
+Initially, it was going to be something to do with interiors as that is also Clems professional background but we ended up doing menswear.

-Tell us about the journey from starting the label to setting up store.
+Tell us about the journey from starting the label to setting up the store.

-We started as a wholesale business with a few wholesale accounts, but both Clem and I felt that the label is better presented in its entirety with its very own platform.
-We opened our first store in Gertrude street back in 2007 with a rather tight but comprehensive collection to test our target market’s response.
-Growth followed and we began the roll out of our second store on the other side of the river; Chapel street the following year.
+We began as a wholesale business with a few wholesale accounts, but both Clem and I felt that the label is better presented in its entirety with its very own platform.
+We opened our first store in Gertrude Street back in 2007 with a rather tight but comprehensive collection to test our target market’s response.
+Growth followed, and we began the roll out of our second store on the other side of the river; Chapel Street the following year.